joe-plumb-notes/coursera-python-ml/README.md

 - `decision boundaries` are the lines between one class region and the next.
 - decision boundaries are based on ecludian distance.

+## Week 2
+### Intro to Supervised ML
+- Looking beyond k-NN to other algorithms, how to apply them, and how to interpret their results
+- _feature representation_ is taking an object (e.g. a piece of fruit) and converting it to numbers a machine can understand
+- k-NN recap:
+    - `from sklearn.model_selection import train_test_split` and `from sklean.neighbors import KNeighboursClassifier`
+    - `X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=0)` where `X` is feature df and `y` contains corresponding labels
+    - `knn = KNeighborsClassifier(n_neighbors = 5)`
+    - `knn.fit(X_train, y_train)`
+    - `knn.score(X_test, y_test)`
+    - `knn.predict(example_feature_data)`
+- Supervised learning can be divided into two types of tasks - classification and regression - both take a set of training data and learn mapping to a target value.
+Classification maps to a discrete class value (can be binary (yes or no), multi-class (fruit example), or multi-label (entitiy extraction)).
+Regression predicts a continuous variable.
+- Relationship between model complexity and accuracy will be explored as we learn about the new algorithms.
+Generally, when measuring performance against the training set, more complex models will fit the training data better and better (obviously).
+However, when evaluating against a test set (generally good practice .. ), there is typically an initial accuracy gain from adding model complexity, but then a decrease in test set accuracy as the model becomes overfit to the training data, and doesn't capture more general trends / patterns which allow it to generalize to unseen data.
+- Statistically, input variables = independent variables and outcome variables = dependent variables.

+### Overfitting and Underfitting
+- successful supervised learning is gauged on the algorithms ability to predict on unseen data.
+- algorithm will assume test set is drawn from same underlying distribution as training set - _overfitting_ typically occurs when we try to fit an overly complex model with insufficient data volumes. _The model can't see more general, global data patterns if the training set is too small_ - there is not enough data to constrain the model to respect the broader trends.
+- Understanding, detecting, and avoiding overfitting is peraps the most important aspect of applying supervised ML.
+-